Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 What’s Next?

 If you’re joining us for the first time in this series, make sure to check out our 10 heuristic principles from an enterprise angle.
-Our next article is on Error Prevention.
 Don’t forget to sign up to our newsletter so you can be the first to get it while it’s hot!

 Running a heuristic evaluation of your own?

-We know the challenge of to just analyzing heuristics but also presenting those usability findings to your entire team.
-Check out our UX Heuristic Report Template Kit! 👇
+We know the challenge that analyzing heuristics can be, but presenting those usability findings to your entire team in a neat report is a whole other ballgame.
+Check out our UX Heuristic Report Template Kit!

 Download our Table UX Audit Checklist